Louis-YuZhao/SETMIL/readme.md

   --output /output_patch/
   --scale 20 --patch_size 1120 --num_threads 16

-2、Then, extract features from each patch.
-It's worth noting that you need to pretrain a feature extractor before using it.
+2、Then, extract features from each patch. a pre-trained feature extractor can be utilized here (e.g. EfficientNet-B0 trained on the ImageNet).

 python extract_feature.py
 - WSI id1